ramhiser/blog-ramhiser/content/post/2018-04-16-building-scikit-learn-pipeline-with-pandas-dataframe.md

 To be honest, I just didn't see the `FeatureUnion`'s potential at first.
 But once I realized that a `FeatureUnion` allows us to process sets of features in parallel, my mind was blown.

 What we're going to do is combine a `FeatureUnion` and a `TypeSelector` to apply transformations to the pandas columns based on their data type.
-To numerical features, we can center and scale them before imputing missing values.
+To numerical features, we can imputing missing values before centering and scaling the features.
 To categorical features, we can [encode them](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features) with a `OneHotEncoder` or similar before applying categorical-specific transformations.
 If we wish to handle other data types in specific ways, such as binary features or `datetime`, the `TypeSelector` will allow us to do that.
 If you want to see the data types of each column in a `DataFrame`, check out [`df.select_dtypes()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.select_dtypes.html).

-As you can see, the implementation of the `TypeSelector` (based on [this gist](https://gist.github.com/StevenReitsma/b6e067ef1784ffae4d97f395f5f9d889#file-blogpost-pandas3-py) is pretty simple.
+As you can see, the implementation of the `TypeSelector` (based on [this gist](https://gist.github.com/StevenReitsma/b6e067ef1784ffae4d97f395f5f9d889#file-blogpost-pandas3-py)) is pretty simple.

 ```python